2025 Gambling Statistics

 Gambling Worldwide: A Comprehensive Overview

-In 2021, China generated the highest gambling revenue at $46.01 billion, followed by the USA making $40.54 billion.
-Europe's GGR was €87.2 billion.
+In 2021, China generated the highest gambling revenue at $46.01 billion, followed by the USA at $40.54 billion.
+Europe’s GGR was €87.2 billion.
 Land-based casinos accounted for €50.8 billion, while online casinos contributed €36.4 billion.
+In practice, GGR is stakes minus payouts, while revenue reported by operators is often net of bonuses and taxes, so definitions matter when comparing numbers across sources.
+Regional totals also ebb and flow with currency movements, tourism cycles, and regulatory changes, which is why multi-year trends are more reliable than single-year spikes.

 Gambling Statistics